Blogs

 - Shingles are curling or missing

-- Active leaks exist
+- Active leaks are present

-- Roof is near end-of-life
+- Roof is nearing end of life

 FAQs